Othernet-Project/artexinweb/README.rst

     sudo service circusd start

 This method is used in production, and it's not really helpful during development.
 The other way is through simple shell scripts.
-For starting the web application::
+To start the web application::

     startapp